WalletWasabi/WalletWasabi/CONTRIBUTING.md

 **Rider IDE:**

-In Rider you can achive a similar functionaltiy by going to `Settings -> Tools -> Action on Save` and enabling `Reformat and Cleanup Code` section.
+In Rider, you can achieve similar functionality by going to `Settings -> Tools -> Action on Save` and enabling the `Reformat and Cleanup Code` section.
 Don't forget to change the `Profile` to `Reformat Code`.

 And also enable the `Enable EditorConfig support` in `Settings -> Editor -> Code Style`.